baAlex/Ako/README.md

 Usage
 -----
 Two executables: `akoenc` and `akodec` will let you try the codec.
-Run them whitout any argument to read the usage help.
+Run them without any argument to read the usage help.
 But, in most cases is:

 ```
 akoenc -q 16 -i "input.png" -o "out.ako"